ember-learn/ember-blog/content/the-ember-times-issue-206.md

 👋 Emberistas! 🐹

-EmberConf 2023 🎙️, EmberFest 2023 🇪🇸,
-a modern way to write codemods, a codemod to help introduce Glint,
+EmberConf 2023 🎙️, EmberFest 2023 🇪🇸, Open Core Team Meetings 💻 , a modern way to write codemods 🤖, a codemod to help introduce Glint ✨,

 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>

 ---